Methods for Estimating Capacities and Rates of Gaussian Quantum Channels: Multiple channel uses

-If number of channel uses tends to infinity the discussed procedure can be properly generalized by changing the transcendent equations to equations on functions (spectral densities).
-However, if the considered model has some simple symmetries over stages, the general solution can be simplified by considering some parameters which mark the boundaries of stages.
-Below, we will show an example along this line.
+If the number of channel uses tends to infinity the discussed procedure can be properly generalized by changing the transcendental equations (e.g. Eqs.~\eqref{ModesRes} and~\eqref{enconstr}) to equations on functions (spectral densities).
+However, if the considered model has some symmetry over stages, the general solution can be further simplified by considering some parameters which mark the boundaries between regions of modes belonging to different stages.
+In Subsec.~\ref{OmegaModelSec} we will show an example along this line.

-The solution of KKT-conditions can be interpreted as ``quantum water filling" in analogy with usual (classical) ``water filling" introduced for classical Gaussian channels with memory (see e.g.~\cite{CoverThomas}).
-The dependence of the found spectral densities (also symplectic ones) from $N$ is similar to filling a vessel with water.
-The form of the vessel is defined by the model $V_{\rm env}$ and transmissivity $\eta$.
-The symplectic spectral density $\overline\nu_\xi$ goes always up by increasing $N$ (with respect to $\nu_\xi(N=0)$), while $\nu_\xi$ goes always down (or does not change).
-For environment models showing correlation (memory) among modes, the presence of the second stage gives rise to capillary effects on the edges of the vessel resulting to a ``water level" with meniscus form.